mharis05/propertyFinderCucumberTests/README.md

 # propertyFinderCucumberTests
-A BDD based sample project which automates some scenarios for PropertyFinder Webapp.
+A BDD based sample project which automates some scenarios for PropertyFinder Webapp using Selenium WebDriver and Java.
+Reports are generated using ExtentReports.js.

 Some of the attiributes of the project:

 - Cucumber BDD
 - Configurable URLs